tiny-express/native/README.md

 [![Build Status](https://travis-ci.com/foodtiny/native.svg?token=p64HTBqDyw43Lh5iDLxP&branch=master)](https://travis-ci.com/foodtiny/native)

 This library provides set of functions which are common used in C/C++ application.

-Beside C standard library, we would like to have a greater performance, custom optimization and easier to remember We use this library in our production and it 's cared by Unit Test with Travis CI so it's just work !
+Beside C standard library, we would like to have a greater performance, custom optimization and easier to remember

+We use this library in our production and it 's cared by Unit Test with Travis CI so it just works !

+This project is also useful for new developers in programming practical

 ### Standard Library
 - General (length, append, join, segment, sort & search)